RohanMuthyala47/RISC-V/README.md

 # Register File Read:

 The register file is a small local storage of values the program is actively working with.
-We decoded the instruction to determine which registers we need to operate on.
-Now, we need to read those registers from the register file.
+The instruction determines which registers we need to operate on.
+Those registers are read from the register file.

 ![image](https://github.com/user-attachments/assets/c3a88849-c4ff-4733-9aa9-9b1b66c88c12)

 # Arithmetic Logic Unit (ALU):

-Now that we have the register values, it’s time to operate on them.
-This is the job of the ALU.
-It will add, subtract, multiply, shift, etc, based on the operation specified in the instruction.

 **R-type ALU Instructions :**